sharmaadarsh563/key-value-storage/README.md

 # Key-Value Store

 This is the in-memory disk-backed key-value storage.
-If the memory gets full, the least recently used data is moved to the disk, making it available to perform the read operation.
+If the memory gets full, the least recently used data is moved to the disk (using append-only mechanism), making it available to perform the read operation.
 The data on disk is arranged in a file-based system, sharding the file using a hash function, and keeping the size of each file as small as possible so as to optimize read/write operation.
-To further improve the performance, the buffering (of default size) has also been introduced while reading/writing.
+To further improve the performance, the sychnronized buffering (of default size) has also been introduced while reading/writing.
+In addtion, since data is appended to file, duplicate keys might exist in the file; therefore, a background daemon thread runs periodically to clean-up those files.

 ## Assumptions
 * Our disk is mechanical hard drive